 Why do people fetishize muscular Black women?

-Fascination leads to a desire to find out why a woman’s body does not conform to the norm.
+Fascination leads to a desire to find out why the body types of center women do not conform to the norm.
 However, narcissism motivates this fascination.
 Hence, people recenter themselves as they gaze upon others’ bodies to construct a sense of self.
 Therefore, the incorporeality of fascination makes it a fluid, simultaneous process of becoming and unbecoming through comparison to others.

-How does fascination with Black women turn into fear?
+How does the fascination with Black women turn into fear?